 In addition, TSMC also conducts strategic research projects at top overseas universities, such as Stanford, MIT, UC Berkeley, etc. The focus is on disruptive capabilities in transistors, interconnect, patterning, modeling and special technologies.

 TSMC University Shuttle Program

-With a highly competent and dedicated R&D team and its unwavering commitment to innovation, TSMC is confident of its ability to deliver the best and most cost-effective SoC technologies for its customers, thereby supporting the Company’s business growth and profitability.
+With a highly competent and dedicated R&D team and its unwavering commitment to innovation, TSMC is confident in its ability to deliver the best and most cost-effective SoC technologies to its customers and to drive future business growth and profitability for years to come.

 Summary of TSMC’s Major Future R&D Projects

 3rd generation FinFET CMOS platform technology for SoC

 4th generation FinFET CMOS platform technology for SoC